c-hive/ws-anywhere/README.md

 #### Heroku setup

-If the target deployment service is Heroku, you should also add `mLab` to the plugins list.
+If the target deployment service is Heroku, here is an example script that setups the environment automatically.

 ```bash
 export HEROKU_APP=ws-anywhere